 - would be regarded by a reasonable investor with full knowledge of all relevant facts and circumstances as capable of exercising objective and impartial judgement on all issues encompassed within the auditor’s engagement;

 - has not, within two years prior to the commencement of the audit, had as a member of its audit engagement team the Company’s Managing Director, Chief Financial Officer, or any member of the Company’s management who act in a financial oversight role;

-4. PROVISION OF ASSURANCE SERVICES BY THE COMPANY’S EXTERNAL AUDITORS AND PRE-APPROVAL PROCESS;
+PROVISION OF OTHER ASSURANCE SERVICES BY THE COMPANY’S EXTERNAL AUDITORS